 - Keep a daily travel journal.

-- Record favorite restaurants and hidden gems.
+- Log favourite restaurants and hidden treasures.

 Balance Planning With Flexibility